Why does Integro Health need to collect, record, and disclose personal information?

 - Billing/account details.

-The information will normally be collected directly from you.
-There may be occasions when we will need to obtain information from other sources, for example:
+Our practice staff will normally collect information directly from you.
+There may be occasions when we need to obtain information from other sources, for example:

 - Other medical practitioners or health care providers, such as doctors or allied health; and

-In emergency situations, we may need to collect personal information from relatives or other sources where we are unable to obtain your prior express consent.
+In emergencies, we may need to collect personal information from relatives or other sources where we are unable to obtain your prior express consent.

 - Account keeping and billing purposes;

 - Referral to another medical practitioner or health care provider;

 - Sending of specimens, such as blood samples or pap smears, for analysis;

 - Referral to a hospital for treatment and/or advice;